Working as a GP in Australia

 What this means, in reality, is that GPs are not as easily able to work close to the major State capitals such as Sydney, or Perth however we have a number of vacancies close to Melbourne, Adelaide, Canberra, Darwin and Hobart plus regionals cities such as Geraldton and Rockhampton.

 Lastly if you require a subclass 482 visa, the location must also be eligible for a Health Workforce Certificate which confirms the genuine need to fill a primary healthcare position.
 The practice will apply for this for each doctor they employ.
 To allow the practice to sponsor a GP, they must be granted a health workforce certificate.

-All the changes may seem daunting and I’m sure you will have heard lots of rumors regarding what is now possible.
+The Australian medical registration paperwork may seem daunting and I’m sure you will have heard lots of rumors regarding what is possible.
 Many doctors have called us concerned that they will now have to work in a rural area.
-Although there have been quite a few changes, we are fully up to speed with what this means for you as a GP.
-It certainly doesn’t now mean that you have to work in a rural area, we still have positions available in areas such as Perth, Canberra and the Sunshine Coast.
-All of which are fantastic places to live and offer real benefits for you professionally with excellent schooling and leisure facilities for your family.
+Although there have been quite a few changes over the years, we are fully up to speed with what this means for you as a GP.

 There are also some real benefits and opportunities working in regional and rural areas; having more autonomy, broadening your skill base and building relationships within the community, we would invite you to get in touch to discuss your options.